m2049r/xmrwallet/README.md

 - Created wallets on a private testnet are unusable because the restore height is set to that of the "real" testnet.
 After creating a new wallet, make a **new** one by recovering from the seed.
 The official monero client shows the same behaviour.
+- In rare occasions the monero core code returns a wallet address with corrupted characters - in these cases Monerujo crashes on purpose to make sure nothing bad happens

 ### HOW TO BUILD
 No need to build.
 Binaries are included: